Evert-R/milestone-three/README.md

 - Upload files directly to the server, to be completely independent, played using a local music player
   - for example: [Amplitude.js](https://521dimensions.com/open-source/amplitudejs)
 - Upload profile pictures directly to the server to be more user friendly
+- Automate the duration of the contest based on the current date

 ## Technologies Used
 - [VSCode](https://code.visualstudio.com)